AndrewGibbs/PathFinder/docs/guide/api/matlab/makeQuad.md

 ## Inputs

-* `quadIngredients` : Information about each component of the steepest descent deformation.
+* `quadIngredients` : An array of structs, each containing information about a component of the steepest descent deformation.
 * `freq` : The frequency parameter $\omega$
 * `numPts` : The number of
 * `phaseFunction` : The the phase function $g$